-The Platte River Recovery Implementation Program, established in 2006, is implementing actions designed to assist in the conservation and recovery of the target species and their associated habitats along the Central and Lower Platte River in Nebraska through a basin-wide cooperative approach agreed to by the States of Colorado, Nebraska, and Wyoming and the U.S. Department of Interior [Program, I.A.1.].
-The Program addresses the adverse impacts of existing and certain new water related activities on the Platte target species and associated habitats, and provides ESA compliance for such activities including avoidance of any prohibited take of such species.
-[Program, I.A.2 & footnote 2.].
-Colorado is in compliance with its obligations under the Program.
+The Platte River Recovery Implementation Program (PRRIP or Program), established in 2006, is implementing actions designed to assist in the conservation and recovery of the target species and their associated habitats along the central and lower Platte River in Nebraska through a basin-wide cooperative approach agreed to by the States of Colorado, Nebraska, and Wyoming and the U.S. Department of the Interior [Program, 2006; Section I.A.1.].
+The Program addresses the adverse impacts of existing and certain new water related activities on the Platte target species and associated habitats, and provides ESA compliance1 for effects to the target species and whooping crane critical habitat from such activities including avoidance of any prohibited